rugbyprof/Mobile-Web-Programming/Assignment-3.md

 #### Dynamic Contact Card

-In your `index.php` file, add the code snippet:
+In your `index.php` file, add the following code snippet at the top of your page:

 ```php
 <?php